Meet two PROLAW alums advocating for justice and human rights in Africa

 Growing up in Nigeria, Anugwom’s dad was an economist whose brother worked as a lawyer in the United States.
 “That was hammered into my head as a child,” she says.
 “I grew up thinking, ‘I’m going to go to law school,’” and so she did.
 After graduating from law school, she was drawn to the development sector because, she says, “I saw the need.
 There’s just so much to be done and so little that is being done.
 I felt that all hands needed to be on deck.”
 While working on development projects for the World Bank, a colleague told Anugwom about PROLAW.
 “I was like, ‘Oh yes,’ because I’ve always wanted to get a master’s degree and saw it as an opportunity.”

 Her time in PROLAW fast-tracked her experience and skills.
 “It made me grow faster than I would have, had I stayed on where I was.”
-Professor Loris and PROLAW Executive Director Thomas McInerney were especially influential in helping Anugwom fine-tune both her leadership and research skills, which paid off, literally.
+Professor Loris and former PROLAW Executive Director Thomas McInerney were especially influential in helping Anugwom fine-tune both her leadership and research skills, which paid off, literally.
 “During COVID, I did a lot of research to pay bills.
 I’m so grateful and thankful to [McInerney], because COVID was almost 10 years after [my time with PROLAW], and everybody was at home, but organizations needed researchers.
 That was when the research skills that he put in all of us now came to save my life.”

 The PROLAW network proved to be as beneficial as the curriculum.
 “You are with people from all over the world,” Anugwom says.
 “There is no amount of money that can pay for international exposure.
 When you are with different people, you learn from them, you learn how they feel, and then it helps you become a better person.
 You learn how to talk to people better; you know how they react to things.”
 PROLAW opened one particular door for Anugwom: After seeing a job link on the PROLAW alumni LinkedIn page, Anugwom applied, and in 2022 became the legal adviser and host country agreement representative for Médecins Sans Frontières/Doctors Without Borders in South Sudan.
 She says, “That’s all thanks to PROLAW.”